Anthrophoto is an

 The point of this is that remembering names is something we have not evolved to do well for at least two reasons: 1) Everybody you run into is someone you already know (most of the time) and 2) Everybody you know is someone you’ve known for a long time, so you get a long time to remember their names.

 There may be another aspect of this as well, but I simply do not know how broadly this applies across forager societies.
 In at least some societies, it is typical to use personal names only rarely.
-The day to day conversation among people in many camps and villages of which I am aware makes reference to people by kinship terms, not names.
+The day to day conversation among people in many camps and villages of which I am aware makes reference to people by kinship or other generic terms, not names.
 During my research in the Ituri, I participated in a long term project (as a trained helper) in which we collected demographic and physical data from a large sample of people.
 This was something all participants in the project agreed to do in order to maintain and grow a large and important data base.
 As part of this a couple of us would show up in some camp (of Efe) or village (of the horticultural Lese people in the same area) and run down the list, checking off who was still in the village, getting a body weight, a few other bits of information, etc.

 There were times when I would ask, say, Joe, who that person over there was (to avoid the embarrassment of not knowing) and Joe would say “oh, that’s my sister.”
 Then I would say “what’s her name, you have two sisters” and Joe would yell across the compound “Hey dad, what’s my older sister’s name…”